rodneyrehm/marionette.migrate/notes.md

 Marionette      1.0.2       2.0.1
 ```

-Marionette is a real problem because so much has changed, see [Marionette.Upgrade](https://github.com/marionettejs/Marionette.Upgrade) to get a feeling.
+Upgrading Marionette is a real problem because so much has changed in [version 2](https://github.com/marionettejs/backbone.marionette/releases/tag/v2.0.0), see [Marionette.Upgrade](https://github.com/marionettejs/Marionette.Upgrade) to get a feeling.
 The simple text based (context-free) search and replace offered by Marionette.Upgrade did not help much in our case.
 I tried walking our codebase and gave up after about 3 hours.
 The tool was a pain to use (not much context to go on, no change history, …).
 Also Marionette.Upgrade failed to catch *many* issues ([#11](https://github.com/marionettejs/Marionette.Upgrade/issues/11), [#13](https://github.com/marionettejs/Marionette.Upgrade/issues/13), …) and caused new problems with [Regions](https://github.com/marionettejs/Marionette.Upgrade/issues/8).

 Without context a simple regular expression based approach will simply not be able to distinguish between the old `View.prototype.close` now being `View.prototype.destroy` and `Region.prototype.close` now being `Region.prototype.empty`